kosiew/python-scripts/icask02.md

 ---

-✨ **End Goal:** Deliver a clear, actionable roadmap for maintainers/contributors to resolve the issue efficiently.
+✨ **End Goal:** Deliver a clear, actionable roadmap of tasks for maintainers/contributors to resolve the issue efficiently.